Human-Lambdas/human-lambdas/README.md

 Human Lambdas is now running against a Sqlite database stored in your working directory.

+Check out the server at http://localhost:8000 .

+_Note: It is best to use incognito or clear cookies if you have used it before without setting a Django `SECRET_KEY`_

 **Next** Try defining your first queue by following this [guide](https://docs.humanlambdas.com/quickstart/creating-a-queue).
 Note that external integrations require our [hosted deployment](https://humanlambdas.com/), or additional developer setup.

 ## Use Postgres for Your Database